 Managing variants of a product

-Click on a specific product from the variants list to edit the size, images, pricing, and stock.
+Click on a specific product from the variants list to edit the size, images, pricing, shipping and inventory.

 You can edit the cost and sale price of an item in the Pricing card.

-When you receive new stock, enter the amount in the Inventory field to keep up to date and avoid false out-of-stock messages.
+When you receive new stock, enter the amount in the Quantity Available field in the Inventory section to keep up to date and avoid false out-of-stock messages.
 Make sure to save your changes before exiting.

 You can repeat this process for all sizes or types of the same product by clicking the Variants card on the left side.
 Each variant has a specific SKU code (Stock Keep Unit) which is unique to specific variants.